Wave on Wave

-Wave on Wave is the second studio album released by American country music artist Pat Green.
+Wave on Wave is the second studio album by American country music artist Pat Green.
 Released in 2003 on Universal/Republic Records in association with Mercury Records, it produced two singles for Green on the Billboard country charts.
 The title track, the first of these two singles, became Green's highest charting single, peaking at No. 3 on the country charts, while "A Guy Like Me" reached No. 31.
 Wave on Wave has been certified gold by the RIAA.